Present: Associate Professor, Materials Science and Engineering Department, İzmir Institute of Technology, Turkey.

 Present: Foreign Affairs Officer and AAAS Science and Technology Policy Fellow, U.S. Department of State

-Nikki works on characterizing pharmaceutically relevant membrane protein complexes to link changes in structure and dynamics to function.
-Namely, she works with a G protein-coupled receptor called the adenosine A2a receptor to elucidate structural details and functional consequences of homo-dimerization.
+Nikki was coadvised by Prof. Michelle O'Malley (ChE) and Prof. Songi Han (DCB).
+She worked on characterizing pharmaceutically relevant membrane protein complexes to link changes in structure and dynamics to function.
+Namely, she worked with a G protein-coupled receptor called the adenosine A2a receptor to elucidate structural details and functional consequences of homo-dimerization.
 The A2a receptor regulates cardiac function and several processes within the central nervous system; the outcome of this research will facilitate improved rational drug design to target A2a receptor oligomers in the treatment of disorders such as inflammation, fibrosis, schizophrenia and Parkinson's disease.